What is trigger finger?

 What does trigger finger surgery involve?

 Trigger finger surgery involves dividing the pulley on which the tendon is catching.
 Dr. Graham does this using an open fashion with a very small incision in the palm.
 At Graham Plastic Surgery your experience is paramount, therefore, for patient comfort and convenience Dr. Graham performs this surgery in the office.
 Office surgery offers several advantages.
-The procedure takes less than an hour out of your day (as opposed to half day in the hospital), you can drive yourself to and from the surgery, and you don’t have to refrain from food or drink all day prior to the procedure.
+The procedure takes less than an hour out of your day (as opposed to half day in the hospital), you can drive yourself to and from the surgery, you don’t have to refrain from food or drink all day prior to the procedure, and you save thousands of dollars in extra hospital expenses.

 What are the main risks of this surgery?